hnzhang/notes/AWS-architect-associate.md

 ELB can help distribute incoming application traffic cross multiple targets, such as EC2 Instances, Containers, IP addresses, and lambda functions.
 ELB is AWS solution for load balancing traffic, and there are 3 types,
 1. Application Load Balancer(HTTP or HTTPS, working on Layer 7), ALB
-11. Web Application Firewall(WAF) can be attached to ALB.
+   1. Web Application Firewall(WAF) can be attached to ALB.
+   1. ALB is great for web applicaitons.
+   1. ALB has Listeners, Rules, and Target Groups to route traffic

 1. Network Load Balencer ( work on Layer 4--transport), NLB
    1. It can handle millions of request per second while still maintain extremely low latency.
    1. It can perform cross-zone load balance.
    1. Great for Multiplayer Video Games or when Netowrk performance is critical.
+   1. NLB uses Listeners and Target Groups to route traffic.
+   1. NHL is for TCP/UDP
 1. Classic Load Balancer, CLB(legacy)
-1. It is create for Web Applications
+   1. use Listners and EC2 instances are directly registered as targets to CLB

 ## Sticky Sessions on ELB
 to bind a user's session to a specific EC2 instance to ensure all the requests from that session are sent to the same instance.